lou-ledesma/lou-ledesma/README.md

 ✨ Welcome to my Github! ✨
 - 👋 Hi, I’m Loubriel Ledesma
-- 👀 I’m a Data Analyst by day with aspirations to continue advancing in this field.
+- 👀 I’m an Analytics Engineer by day with aspirations to continue advancing in this field.
-- 🌱 I’m currently learning data structures and algorithms, and advanced data analysis techniques.
-- 🥅I’m looking to collaborate on data science projects, build up my experience, and continue advancing my career.
 - 📫 How to reach me: loubriel.ledesma@gmail.com

 <!---